WesH0use/AWS_Developer_Notes/EC2_Development.md

 A Network Load Balancer functions at the fourth layer of the Open Systems Interconnection (OSI) model.
 It can handle millions of requests per second.
 After the load balancer receives a connection request, it selects a target from the target group for the default rule.
 It attempts to open a TCP connection to the selected target on the port specified in the listener configuration. **Incoming connections remain unmodified, so application software need not support X-Forwarded-For**.

+### You have uploaded a zip file to AWS Lambda that contains code files written in Node.Js.
+When your function is executed you receive the following output, 'Error: Memory Size: 10,240 MB Max Memory Used'.
+Which of the following explains the problem?

+**Your Lambda function ran out of RAM**

+AWS Lambda lets you run code without provisioning or managing servers.
+You pay only for the compute time you consume.

+**The maximum amount of memory available to the Lambda function at runtime is 10,240 MB**.
+Your Lambda function was deployed with 10,240 MB of RAM, but it seems your code requested or used more than that, so the Lambda function failed.